 Although the very mention of Yoga makes you imagine people with extremely flexible bodies but when it comes to senior citizens; the picture becomes a bit different.
 You don’t need to be an expert at performing mind-bending asanas during the yoga practice.

-The beginner yoga for seniors helps you enhance mobility and deal with body stiffness without too much hassle.
-Understand that with aging you might not be able to pull off that heavy bench-press or pick up the dumbells.
+Beginner yoga for seniors helps you enhance mobility and deal with body stiffness without too much hassle.
+Understand that with ageing you might not be able to pull off that heavy bench-press or pick up the dumbells.
 Hence, chair yoga is a good option to stay fit.

-Let us now understand how exactly does chair yoga helps you stay fit during old age.
+Let us now understand how exactly does chair yoga help you stay fit during old age.

 1. Improved Strength